All Episodes

 So 24 hours went by before a plan, and I'll bet you after that 24 hours is when John Wayne arrived.

-General Honore from whom we will hear next.
+General Honoré, from whom we will hear next.

-Sit tight, we'll be back after this.
+We'll be back after this.

-If it becomes a tropical storm, which is forecasted it'll be tropical storm, Ophelia Vandenhoovel.
+If it becomes a tropical storm, which is forecasted, it'll be Tropical Storm Ophelia van den Hoovel.

 So I wanted to be correct about that.

-800 282-2882, if you want to be on the program.
+800-282-2882, if you want to be on the program.

-Press briefing yesterday with uh Homeland Security Chief Michael Chertoff and Lieutenant General Russell uh Honore.
+Press briefing yesterday with Homeland Security Chief Michael Cherdoff and Lieutenant General Russell Honoré, the Raging Cajun, who has been dubbed here John Wayne.

-Unidentified reporter says a congressman said that the real problem he's seen is that despite the thorough job it's been done by the National Guard and the Coast Guard, the first responders that the problem has been the organization.
+Unidentified reporter says a congressman said that the real problem he's seen is that despite the thorough job that's been done by the National Guard and the Coast Guard, the first responders that the problem has been the organization.

-It has been fractured by too much red tape, it's delaying rescue operations, delaying evacuations.
+It's been fractured by too much red tape.

-He said there's a lack of unified chain of command, it's a lack of sense of urgency that the normal rules don't apply.
+It's a lack of sense of urgency that the normal rules don't apply.

 I will take that on behalf of every first responder down there.